VijayaY836/Storage-Export/README.md

 ## Demo video

-See `demo.mp4` (or the linked video in the submission) for a walkthrough of:
+See the linked video for a walkthrough of:
 1. Opening a site with existing storage data
 2. Viewing localStorage / sessionStorage / cookies in the popup
 3. Searching for a specific key/value